 People on drugs following organ transplants may suffer from ill-health caused by this virus.
 If a news report features ‘herpes’ and ‘cancer’, it is usually about EBV as this very occasionally causes Hodgkin’s lymphoma or nasopharyngeal cancer.
 These cancers are most likely to occur in children with malaria in tropical countries and in adults in China.

 5. Cytomegalovirus (CMV)

 How common?
-Half the population has CMV by a young age, with higher rates of infection in poorer areas.
+Half the population has CMV by a young age, with higher rates of infection of this humanherpes virus in poorer areas.

 How is it caught?
 The virus is present in saliva, breast milk and other secretions.

 What does it cause?
 In adults, it is usually caught with no symptoms at all.
 Sometimes it causes the same symptoms as a mild glandular fever (see above).

 This virus can be a serious problem if a woman catches it (first time infection) during her pregnancy, her baby could have congenital CMV.
 In the UK, it is estimated that one to two babies in every 200 will be born with congenital CMV.
 Of these, about 13% will have problems when they are born and around another 14% will develop problems later on.
 Problems that congenital CMV can cause include hearing loss and learning difficulties.

 6. Humanherpes virus 6 (roseola infantum/exanthem subitum) which was first identified in 1986.

 How common?
 By the age of 2, almost all babies have caught it.